Tools

 What Is OpenLiquid's Volume Bot?

 OpenLiquid's volume bot is a Telegram-based automation tool that generates on-chain trading volume for any token with an active liquidity pool on a supported decentralized exchange.
-It executes real buy and sell transactions distributed across dozens of unique wallets, creating organic-looking market activity that helps tokens gain visibility on aggregator platforms like DexScreener, DexTools, CoinGecko, and CoinMarketCap.
+It executes real buy and sell transactions distributed across up to 300 unique wallets (scaled to your target volume), creating organic-looking market activity that helps tokens gain visibility on aggregator platforms like DexScreener, DexTools, CoinGecko, and CoinMarketCap.

 Token projects face a fundamental bootstrapping problem.
 Aggregator platforms rank tokens by trading volume, and traders discover new tokens through trending lists and volume filters.
 Without sufficient trading activity, a token remains invisible regardless of its fundamentals, community, or utility.
 OpenLiquid solves this by providing on-demand volume generation that meets the thresholds required for visibility on major crypto data platforms.